 What is cross checking in hockey?

-Cross checking in hockey is an illegal check that involves a player using the shaft of their stick to illegally hit an opponent.
-These penalties are dangerous and will result in a player spending time in the penalty box for a 2 minute minor penalty.
-Other more severe cross checks will result in major penalties with 5 minute penalty serving time.
-In rare cases, cross checking results in a game misconduct penalty.
+Cross-checking in hockey is an illegal check that involves a player using the shaft of their stick to illegally hit an opponent.
+These penalties are dangerous and will result in a player spending time in the penalty box for a two-minute minor penalty.
+Other more severe cross-checks will result in major penalties.
+In rare cases, cross-checking can result in a game misconduct penalty.